nreHieW/Eagle/README.md

 ## Future Improvements
-The quality of the model as well as additional features (such as ReID) can make Eagle stronger and more robust.
+With more compute resources and more data, it would be possible to train better models at even higher resolution.
+Additional features are also in the works such as ReID and better team assignment which can make Eagle stronger and more robust.
 Any contribution to Eagle is deeply appreciated!

 Feel free to use the trained models for your own custom usecases.